-This section of the wallet, found under Settings, is home to all your wallet’s addresses and private keys.
+This section of the wallet, found under Settings, is home to many of your wallet’s addresses and private keys.
 You can organize your funds, manage sub-wallets, and manage your addresses here.

 Managing your sub-wallets

-Your sub-wallets are listed here under Settings > Wallets & Addresses.
-By default, you have only one, called My Bitcoin Wallet.
-You can manage your Bitcoin and Bitcoin Cash wallets (and any sub-wallets) by clicking Manage to the right of its name.
+You can manage your Bitcoin and Bitcoin Cash wallets (and any sub-wallets) by clicking Manage to the right of their names.
 Within the Manage section, to the right of the name, is a button called More Options.
 Pressing it will open a dropdown of additional functions.
 Please note, adding new sub-wallets is no longer a currently active feature, but existing sub-wallets may still be managed as described.

-Your default wallet (My Bitcoin Wallet on default settings) will have only two options, Edit Name and Show xPub.
-The rest have the following:
+Your main sub-wallet (Private Key Wallet on default settings) will have only two options, Edit Name and Show xPub.
+The rest will have all the following options:

 - Edit name: Choose this option to edit the name of the sub-wallet

-- Make default: This option allows your chosen sub-wallet to replace My Bitcoin Wallet or your current default wallet.
+- Make default: This option allows your chosen sub-wallet to replace Private Key Wallet or your current default wallet.
 This means that the addresses that are displayed when you click “Request” will be for this sub-wallet only.

 - Archive: This option will archive the sub-wallet, so that none of its addresses or balance are included in your overall wallet balance or transaction history.
 You will still be able to see the sub-wallet listed under Settings > Wallets & Addresses.
 Click Unarchive to make its addresses and balance visible and usable again.